As long as I'm here, it doesn't matter where here is.

 I don't have a when I'm on TV, I don't have any sense of intimacy or of actually relating to people.

-It's this this box with a lens on it that's way the hell over there on the other side of the room.
+It's this box with a lens on it that's way the hell over there on the other side of the room.

 That microphone is right here.

-And that microphone is you.
+And that microphone is you in my mind as I'm speaking.

-And there's 15 other people in the room not paying attention while whatever's going on is going on.
+That television camera is way the hell and gone, and there's 15 other people in the room not paying attention while whatever's going on is going on.

-So I have to pay any attention to what's going on.
+The next commercial breaks and have to pay any attention to what's going on.

-And uh it's it it's it's it's an entirely different setting.
+And it's an entirely different setting.

 That's my point.